swiftlang/swift-evolution/visions/abi-stability.md

 package builds take this approach, but have to restrict themselves as a result to a small subset of libraries that are known to be ABI stable.

+## Declaring ABI Stability

+Supported platforms for Swift must have a Platform Owner.
+Because a declaration of ABI stability for a platform has implications for compiler and runtime engineers who do not develop on that platform, we intend to set a high bar for declaring ABI stability.
+As such, to become officially ABI stable:

+1. The Platform Owner will raise a Swift Evolution proposal for platform ABI stability.
+The actual proposal could come from someone other than the Platform Owner, but if so, the Platform Owner will be asked to indicate their support for the proposal.

+2. The proposal should address, at a minimum:

+   - Calling conventions, including `async`.
+   - Layout of data structures.
+   - Representations of scalar types (e.g. size of `Int`/`UInt`).
+   - API availability mechanisms.
+   - Linkage issues (particularly regarding dynamic libraries).

+   It is acceptable, and indeed encouraged, to refer to other documentation (e.g. the Itanium ABI, documents in the `doc` directory in the Swift repo), as well as to the behaviour of existing ABI stable platforms.

+3. The proposal should also address any unique platform features that may be relevant (e.g. Windows DLL behaviour, exception handling concerns and so on).

+4. The Platform Steering Group will review the proposal.
+If the PSG and the Platform Owner agree that all relevant concerns have been met, the platform will be declared ABI Stable and all future changes to the compiler, runtime or standard library will be expected to maintain ABI stability for that platform.

 ## Goals